 We independently evaluate all recommended products and services.
 If you click on links we provide, we may receive compensation.
 Learn more.

-We tested fire pits and asked a hospitality pro for a few recommendations.
+We tested dozens of smokeless fire pits and asked a hospitality expert for recommendations.

 Blue Sky Peak Smokeless Patio Fire Pit